amrrs/awesome_R_Githubers/README.md

 # To-Do

 - [x] Add a basic list of R Githubers
+- [ ] Add a small bio / description about them
 - [ ] Group them (either by Organization or their area of focus)

 # Contribution